crescent-os/crescent-os.github.io/index.md

             Muslim friendly Linux based open source Operating System.
         </h3>
         <p>
-            We hope that providing these services will, first and foremost, be pleasing to our Lord, Allla
+            We hope that providing these services will first and foremost, be pleasing to our Lord, Allah (SWT).
         </p>
         <p>
             We hope that these can provide a reminder of what is really important in this technology obsessed world - to connect with the Real.
         </p>
         <p>
-            May Allah Most High accept it and may He always guide us to His Truth.
+            May Allah most highly accept it and may He always guide us to His Truth.
         </p>
     </div>
 </div>